Meet Semhar Araia

 Full Bio

-Semhar built and led the Diaspora Public Policy at Meta (formerly known as Facebook) for the Africa, Middle East and Turkey Public Policy team.
+Previously, Semhar established and led the Diaspora Public Policy at Meta (formerly known as Facebook) for the Africa, Middle East and Turkey Public Policy team.
 She also led UNICEF USA's diaspora partnerships, building philanthropic partnerships with diaspora organizations.
-Her earlier roles include serving as a public policy advisor at Oxfam International, the US House of Representatives and Nelson Mandela’s organization, The Elders.
+Her earlier roles include serving as a public policy advisor at Oxfam International, a congressional staffer at the US House of Representatives and an Africa program officer at Nelson Mandela’s organization, The Elders.
 A lawyer by training, Semhar began her career as an attorney for the implementation of the 2000 Eritrea-Ethiopia peace agreement.

-Semhar testified as an expert witness to Congress' Senate Foreign Relations Committee, the United Nations Commission on the Status of Women, and the United Nations ECOSOC.
-She has delivered remarks before the International Organization for Migration, Concordia Summit, and the International Conference of Eritrean Studies, among others.
+She has testified as an expert witness to Congress' Senate Foreign Relations Committee, the United Nations Commission on the Status of Women, and the United Nations ECOSOC.
+She has delivered remarks before the International Organization for Migration, Nigerian Diaspora Investment Summit, Concordia Summit, and the International Conference of Eritrean Studies, among others.

 Semhar is a recognized leader and pioneer.
 She was honored by President Barack Obama as a White House Champion of Change, The Root's Top 100 list, OkayAfrica’s Top100 Women, and MIPAD’s list of Top 100 Most Influential People of African Descent.
 Semhar is also recognized as one of the five individuals in the Smithsonian National Museum of African-American History and Culture's Next-Generation Voices exhibit and in her University of Saint Thomas alma mater magazine.